menghanshen/school-desegregation/README.md

 ## Setup Instructions

-Before running the code, update the global paths in the `all_pathnames.do` file to match your computer’s directory structure.
+Before running the code, update the global paths in the `master_file.do` to match your computer’s directory structure.

 If you set up your folders as in the diagram above, you only need to update the global variable: